MyNameIsJeff-305/MyNameIsJeff-305/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=MyNameIsJeff-305&color=green)

 ## 🚀 About Me
 I'm a passionate Developer from Florida, USA.
 I love creating innovative solutions for business that wants to grow using technology and learning new ways to help them improve their products/services.
-In my free time, I enjoy Photography 📷 and Gaming 🕹️.
+In my free time, I enjoy Photography 📷, Fishing 🎣, and Gaming 🕹️.

 - 🔭 I’m currently working at SMART Solutions (Project Manager / Media Division)
 - 🌱 I’m currently learning at App Academy